How Much for Just the Planet? Tune search

 How Much for Just the Planet?

-I can definitely say that Mike Ford told us, here in Australia - at a literary science fiction convention called Syncon - that his intention was to list the tunes in the book, but Pocket Books' editors/lawyers said "No".
-We didn't think to ask him that weekend if all the songs definitely scanned exactly (and obviously some don't) but I know he was surprised and impressed that my musicals fanatic-friends at the time had guessed as many as they had.
+Mike Ford told us, here in Australia at a literary science fiction convention called Syncon, that his original intention was to list the show tunes in the front of the book, but Pocket Books' editors/lawyers said "No".
+We didn't think to ask him that weekend if all the songs definitely scanned exactly (and obviously some don't), nor whether this was for legal reasons, but I recall that he was both surprised and impressed that my fanatical musicals friends at the time had guessed as many sources as they had.
 We shoulda written it all down then!

 This page is a work in progress.
 So here we go: